 A noted graphic artist and illustrator, Kodi has designed high-visibility projects across various platforms.
 In addition, he is also an accomplished singer and a writer.
-Kodi has served as a graphic designer to several high-profile clients, including the annual Urbanworld Film Festival in New York.
 His work has been displayed in Times Square, publications (The New York Times, Uptown, Vibe), television (MSNBC, CBS, ABC, etc.), and even retweeted by First Lady Michelle Obama.

 From childhood, he depended largely on his imagination, believing in the power of creating something tangible from where nothing existed previously.

 Born to a family of advocates and activists, Kodi continues the tradition by volunteering and fundraising for various political, environmental, and social causes.
-He serves as a “big brother” for Big Brothers Big Sisters of America, a mentor for Out in Tech, a Brand Ambassador for the University of Illinois at Urbana-Champaign’s College of Media, and an advisor to aspiring teen artists in his home state of Delaware.
+He serves as a “big brother” for Big Brothers Big Sisters of America, a mentor and admissions coordinator for Out in Tech, a Brand Ambassador for the University of Illinois at Urbana-Champaign’s College of Media, and an advisor to aspiring teen artists in his home state of Delaware.

 A sedentary child, Kodi scoffed at any attempts to help him become active, including karate, running and basketball.
 As an adult, his lack of activity and overeating caught up with him.
 At his highest, Kodi weighed over 350 pounds.
 Regular visits to Washington, DC inspired him to make a dramatic change.